Posts Tagged Kyrgyzstan

 Day 28 – Even the Wind Sings

-Posted by Gary Hayes in Daily Blog on August 25, 1997
+Posted by Musical Nomad in Daily Blog on August 25, 1997

 On our journey through Uzbekistan we came into contact with a vast array of instruments.
 There were the lutes, Shoberdy’s dombra, Ari’s rubab, Abdurahim’s dutar and Mussafar’s tar to name but a few.
 The doira (frame drum) featured heavily in Fergana music and the gidchak (lap violin) in Bukharan maqam music.
 We also saw many other instruments in Samarkand such as the chang, trumpets, nais and surnais.